biopython/biopython.github.io/wiki/Building_a_release.md

 `   drevil:~tmp2/biopython-1.53/> python setup.py test`
 `   drevil:~tmp2/biopython-1.53/> python setup.py install --root . `

+A typical source of failure here (on the tests) is the lack of example files being added to the source distribution: add them to MANIFEST.in

 15. Update API documentation using Epydoc (this can often report otherwise overlooked errors).